 What is CIBIL Commercial Report?

-Just as CIBIL generates CIBIL Score and CIBIL Report for individuals, it generates CIBIL Rank and Company Credit Report (CCR) for commercial organizations, including public limited companies, private limited companies, partnership firms and proprietorships.
-The CIBIL Commercial Report serves as a record of the company’s credit history, based on the data submitted by various lending institutions across India.
-It serves as a strong indicator of the company’s future credit activity, and hence it is important to understand the various parts of CCR.
+Just as CIBIL generates CIBIL Score and CIBIL Report for individuals, it generates CIBIL Rank and Company Credit Report (CCR) for commercial entities.
+This includes public limited companies, private limited companies, partnership firms and proprietorships.

 Sections of Commercial Credit Information Report